MarioMingarro/ClimaRep/README.md

 ## Overview

 The `ClimaRep` package offers tools to analyze the climate representativeness of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
-Using spatial data, including climatic raster layers, the input area polygons, and a climatic space defined by the polygon of the study area, the package quantifies this representativeness and analyzes its transformation.
+Using spatial data, including climate raster layers, the input area polygons, and a climate space defined by the polygon of the study area, the package quantifies this representativeness and analyzes its transformation.

 Key features include:
-* Filtering raster climatic variables to reduce multicollinearity (`vif_filter`).
+* Filtering raster climate variables to reduce multicollinearity (`vif_filter`).
 * Estimating current climate representativeness (`mh_rep`).
 * Estimating changes in climate representativeness under future climate projections (`mh_rep_ch`).
 * Estimating climate representativeness overlay (`mh_overlay`).